-In the present situation of law, wife has no such right.
-Hindu succession act was amended in the year 2005 with a view to give daughter a share in the Hindu joint family.
-Only daughter got such right and wife still relegating.
+In the present situation of law, the wife has no such right.
+Hindu succession act was amended in the year 2005 to give daughter a share in the Hindu joint family.
+The only daughter got such right and wife still relegating.

-Unfortunately wife is still being oust of the coparcenary system.
+Unfortunately, the wife is still being ousted of the coparcenary system.
 The amendment, therefore, by itself cannot offer much to Hindu women.
-Moreover, its owner can dispose off such property during his lifetime by gift.
-It can be bequeath by will to anyone of his choice.
+Moreover, its owner can dispose of such property during his lifetime by gift.
+It can be bequeathed by will to anyone of his choice.
 A Hindu father can disinherit his wife or daughter by will, in his self-acquired property.

 All women of the family including daughters and wife are members of the Hindu joint family.
 They have an absolute right to be maintained out of the joint family properties.
 Daughters have a right to marriage expenses.
 Wife and widows have the right to be maintained for life out of the joint family property.